 If these medications are unsuccessful at controlling the incontinence, collagen injections into the urethra may be considered as an additional treatment option.
 Doing urine tests periodically to look for signs of concurrent bladder infections is important because dogs with incontinence are more prone to developing UTIs.

-Arthritis, Trauma and Tumours
+Arthritis, Trauma and Tumors

 Incontinence related to arthritis can be managed by treating the arthritis pain.
 Talk to your veterinarian about the many options for addressing this common issue, especially in older dogs.